-Sofubi (ソフビ) diminutive sofvi is a term used to describe toys made from soft vinyl (sofuto biniiru) usually depicting kaiju, mascots and original characters.
+Sofubi (ソフビ) or Sofvi is a portmanteau word used to describe toys made from soft vinyl (sofuto biniru) usually depicting kaiju, mascots and original characters.

 In the early 1990s, many soft vinyl garage kits were made in the United States under the influence of Japanese kits.

 Otaku (おたく) is a Japanese term for people with consuming interests, particularly in anime and manga.
 Its contemporary use originated with a 1983 essay by Akio Nakamori in Manga Burikko.